 When I’m using my tablet, the screen always goes dark right before I need to check something or when my hands are wet or gloppy.
-I suppose I could adjust the time before it goes to sleep, but then I have to remember to adjust it back.
+I suppose I could adjust the time before it goes to sleep.
+But then I have to remember to adjust it back.
 Not to mention, I’m always worried that the darned thing is going to fall into the sink or get melted by the toaster oven.
 Paper, on the other hand, is always on and will survive most kitchen mishaps.
 You can also tape paper to your cabinets.
 Can’t do that with a tablet.
 Your mileage may vary.

 If it helps, set alarms and write down what time something is supposed to happen, such as check the sweet potatoes at 4 p.m., instead of 20 minutes.
 Because you know you’re not going to remember when you put the sweet potatoes in the oven.

 Say it’s going to take four hours to cook the turkey and you want to have dinner at 3 p.m.
-It’s going to take 20 to 30 minutes of rest time once the turkey is out of the oven, so it comes out around 2:30 p.m. and four hours before that is 10:30 a.m.
-It takes 20 minutes to cook the potatoes, and it’s going to take 30 minutes to eat the soup and salad courses, so the potatoes need to be in the water, ready for the heat just before 2:30, and the heat gets turned on at 2:40.
+There’ll be 20 to 30 minutes of rest time once the turkey is out of the oven, so it comes out around 2:30 p.m.
+Four hours before that is 10:30 a.m.
+It takes 20 minutes to cook the potatoes, and it’s going to take 30 minutes to eat the soup and salad courses.
+So the potatoes need to be in the water, ready for the heat just before 2:30.
+Turn the heat on at 2:40.

-Yeah, it’s a little like battlefield maneuvers, but it will get your specific dinner on the table at roughly the right times.
+Yeah, it’s a little like battlefield maneuvers.
+But it will get your specific dinner on the table at roughly the right times.
 And if the turkey takes too long to cook, then spread out the hors d’oeuvres, soup and salad.
 If it’s cooking too fast, slow the heat, then skip the hors d’oeuvres and eat the soup and salad together.
 In short, just because you have everything set up to happen at this time or that, you may have to readjust.
 But because it’s all written down, no sweat.
 Just re-write as you go.